 If you are providing full-time care to another person, you may qualify for half-rate Carer's Allowance with your Parent's Benefit.

 Leave certificationYou must declare that your parent’s leave dates have been approved by your employer when you apply for Parent’s Benefit.
-The Department of Employment Affairs and Social Protection (DEASP) may contact your employer asking them to confirm the dates.
+The Department of Social Protection (DSP) may contact your employer asking them to confirm the dates.

 If you are self-employed, you self-certify your leave and declare that you will not engage in any employment during your parent’s leave.